Chapter 1: What Is Computation?

 The AND Gate

 The AND gate takes two input bits and outputs 1 only when both inputs are 1.
 If either input is 0, the output is 0.
-In everyday language, "I will go to the park if it is sunny AND I have free time" - both conditions must be true.
+In everyday language, "I will go to the park if it is sunny AND I have free time" - both conditions must hold.
 We write $A \land B$.

 $A$$B$$A \text{ AND } B$